EgzonArifi/povio-worklog-mcp/README.md

 You: "post worklog with 4 hours to project 15886"
 AI: [Uses post_worklog tool]
     Posts to Povio dashboard

+You: "post worklog with 3 hours"
+AI: [Uses post_worklog tool with DEFAULT_PROJECT_ID]
+    Posts to your default project
 ```

 ### Generate and Post